wbeardall/scheduler-tools/README.md

 ### `check-status`

 Check the status of `schedtools` utilities that have been registered as services with `systemd`.
+This command can be used to check locally-registered utilities, or those on a remote machine by specifying the hostname when calling the program.
 In the future, this might be expanded to include status checks for daemonized `schedtools` utilities.

 **Note** this utility is not designed to be run as a service.
 Therefore, it lacks a `-s` flag.

 #### Usage

-`check-status` has no arguments.
-Simply call it as follows:
+For detailed information on the CLI for the `check-status` utility, run the following command:

 ```
-check-status
+check-status -h
 ```

 ### `remove-service`